nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 - Sensors must be able to connect to one of the existing controller interfaces, either directly to one of the Arduino Mega2560 controllers or to the top level controller USART, SPI, or I2C.

 # Analysis

-*Explain why this implementation is probable to work.
-Using analytical analysis to prove the design will meet the constraints listed above.*

 ## Adafruit VL53L0X Time of Flight Micro-LIDAR Distance Sensor: